rxrossi/arbitrary-equivalence/Notes.md

 - Still not arbitrary equivalence, it can just show regular equivalence, think about tests before implementing, it might be too painful to test directly the string to log (final result)

+- Work on how to use class as value, how to compare and then how to print it -- how to use:
+The value will be passed normally, as string or number -- how to compare
+The comparison function should be able to handle that this is a class and not a regular string or value Would be clever to modify location, there is a getType function on getArrayOfEntries for this, used on createLocation I could create a method on the class that returns true or false, meaning equal or not, such method would receive R value -- how to print
+I should get a function to see when location is a class, or the value type itself is a class (using instanceof maybe?) then modify the printValue and printReceived (check on entriesToConsoleLog)

 The index function will receive:

 lData